daregay/Cardiovascular_disease_analysis/README.md

 ### conclusion

 The goal of this study was to find the best model.
 I compared several models using Random Search CV to find the best parameters.
 For this dataset, using recall as the primary metric and with optimized threshold, Random Forest gaves the best result to predict CVD.
 Random Forest also gave the largest area under a ROC curve.

+In par with the explatory data analysis that was done initially, gender, smoking, alcohol, and excercise gave a very low signal for our model to train on.
+More than 99% of the information was gained by the other features.

 ### further work